graphcore/poptorch/docs/user_guide/overview.rst

     :start-after: annotations_start
     :end-before: annotations_end
     :emphasize-lines: 37-38, 41-42, 45-46
-    :caption: Annotations can be attached to layers in existing models.
+    :caption: Annotating existing layers.

+:py:class:`poptorch.BeginBlock` is an annotation defined outside the model, and applied to current and onward layers.
+Both forms can be used interchangeably.

 .. literalinclude:: pipeline_simple.py
     :language: python